Code-Institute-Submissions/Gymshop/README.md

 # Features

 ## Existing Features
-- Registered shoppers have accounts to store their delivery information, see their order history, add products to their wish list and comment
+- Registered shoppers have accounts to store their delivery information, see their order history, and add products to their wish list and comment
 - Regular shoppers are able to purchase products just like registered users but do not have the same benefits
 - The site owner is able to add, edit and delete products from the store.
     - If a product is uploaded without an image then a default image is provided
 - Each product has a name, SKU, category, description, stock and image.
 - Due to the low traffic and high number of products at the current stage, having 2 users order the last product at the exact same time, is unlikely but I added some defensive programming for that:
     - By law the first person who buys the item, gets it.
-Thus only once a transaction is completed will the stock of the items be ckecked and be reduced by the quantity of that item.
+Thus only once a transaction is completed will the stock of the items be checked and be reduced by the quantity of that item.
     - if no stock is available then a user is unable to buy that product
 - All users are able to search & filter search for any product in the store
 -